JohnathanADrews/HularionExperience/docs/3 - Clones/readme.md

 ```
 <div h-handle="divCloneContainer" class="divCloneContainer"></div>
 ```
-Then, some styling to better observe the divs.
+Then, add some styling to better observe the divs.
 ```
 <style>